PurpleKingdomGames/indigo-docs/examples/ui/component-list/README.md

-# UI Components: Component Group
+# UI Components: Component List

 Component groups and component lists are containers for other components.
 The difference between the two is that a component group is a known collection of components that can be dynamically sized; while a component list is a dynamic collection of components with more limited layout options.